Chaos;Child: Development

-The game was developed by 5pb., based on an original plan by Chiyomaru Shikura, the head of the company.
+The game was developed by Mages, based on an original plan by Chiyomaru Shikura, the head of the company.
 It was produced by Tatsuya Matsubara and directed by Kanji Wakabayashi, and was written by Eiji Umehara, Masashi Takimoto and Tōru Yasumoto under supervision by Naotaka Hayashi.
 Several artists worked on the game: Mutsumi Sasaki designed the main characters, Yukihiro Matsuo designed minor characters and uniforms, and Choco designed the characters' Di-Swords.
 The game made use of "psycho-suspense" elements similar to those in Chaos;Head, but with an increased amount of horror elements.
 For the game's look, the developers were aiming for an "unmoving aesthetic" as opposed to the "moving adventure" style of the previous Science Adventure game, Robotics;Notes.
 To create subtle differences in the game's atmosphere, four different graphics shaders were implemented.
 For the Xbox One version of the game, the developers made use of the console's controller to play the in-game phone calls; this and some other features had to be changed when the game was ported to other platforms.

 The music was composed by Takeshi Abo, who used the same technique as for his previous works in the Science Adventure series: he started by reading the game's story, to understand the setting and characters as fully as possible, and wrote down his first impressions of the events in the plot, as well as of the plot's emotional flow.
 He considered these first impressions to be very important, and used them to create a musical worldview.
 According to Abo, this method takes longer than just designating songs to various areas in the game, but allows him to create higher quality music with a better relationship to the game's worldview.
 The "image" used for the composition was different than for previous games in the series: while he described Chaos;Head as rainy, Steins;Gate as cloudy, and Robotics;Notes as clear weather, he called Chaos;Child "stormy", and contrasted its "black-and-white" image with Robotics;Notes's "colorful and emotional hues".
 Because he found the game's story compelling, he enjoyed composing the music and wanted to create even more for it by the end of the project.